nogoodlife/Skada-WoTLK/README.md

   - Fixed ICC:LK Valkyrs overkilling.
 For real now.
 For [EVERYONE](https://youtu.be/74BzSTQCl_c?si=gkOn5NKk9-K5zcsu&t=10).
 - ruRU locale:
   - Fixed tooltip format error

-  - Removed ICC25HC:LK 37799 Outside spirits from EnemyDamageTaken (useless damage)
+### Known issues:
+- sometimes auras, that still active on bossfight end - stored with wrong duration
+  - if someone knows how to fix this - please send elp xD
+- ruRU locale, ICC 25 HC: The Lich King fight
-    - 37799 Vile Spirit (outside) and 39190 Wicked Spirit (room) has the same name in ruRU = Skada count them as the same creature = wrong numbers in "Important targets"
+  - 37799 Outside spirits and 39190 Room spirits has the same name = Skada count them as the same creature = wrong numbers in "Important targets" :(
+  - If 37799 and 39190 spirits has the same names on your server, you can remove 37799 from Enemy Damage Taken module:
+  - just delete "--" at line #464 in `Skada\Modules\Enemies.lua`
+    - NPC localization can be fixed only serverside, so ask your devs to update localized name for npc 37799

 > [!NOTE]
-**2026.02.21 About Enemy Damage Taken module**
+**About Enemy Damage Taken module**
 Now you can manually add maxHP/maxPower `values` in `Core/Tables.lua` to ensure your `custom_units` (like *Valkyrs overkilling*) will work even if automatic functions failed to grab this values.
 Thats not optimal, because some custom servers may have different databases with different hp/power values, but seems like its really needed as a final layer, so everything will work properly =_=

-### Known issues:
-- sometimes auras, that still active on bossfight end - stored with wrong duration
-  - if someone knows how to fix this - please send elp xD

 #